Sentinel-Software-GmbH/CHARON-Server/README.md

 Then use ninja to build.

 ### Ceedling:
+You can use ceedling to build Unit Tests and the supported charon ports.
-Navigate to the Port folder and use one of the Ports.
+To build a port navigate to the port folder and use one of the Ports.
-Open cmd in the chosen port folder then use "ceedling release" ind your cmd to build .exe or .elf.
+Open cmd in the chosen port folder then use "ceedling release" in your cmd to build .exe or .elf.
+To build Unit Tests open cmd in your project folder and use "ceedling.cmd".

 ### runCharonBuilder:
 You can use the runCharonBuilder.cmd to run and configure cmake and ninja for you.